 Method 1: Change your second monitor’s screen refresh rate

-To fix the mouse lagging issues on your external monitor, you can set the screen refresh rate of your second monitor the same as the main screen’s refresh rate.
+To fix the mouse lagging issues on your second monitor, you can set the screen refresh rate of your second monitor the same as the main screen’s refresh rate.

 To do so: